Provided Interpretations

 • The “dragon and ancient serpent” IS (estin) the “Devil and Satan” - (20:2).

-Angelic beings provide explanations to John.
-For example, he saw an “innumerable multitude” arrayed in white robes before the Throne.
-One of the twenty-four elders explained that the multitude represented “they who are coming out of the great tribulation, and they washed their robes and made them white in the blood of the Lamb” - (Revelation 7:9-17).
+Angels provide John and his readers with pivotal interpretations.
+For example, John saw an “innumerable multitude” arrayed in white robes before the Throne.
+One of the twenty-four elders explained that the multitude represented “the men who are coming out of the Great Tribulation, and they washed their robes and made them white in the blood of the Lamb” - (Revelation 7:9-17).

-The term “mystery” demonstrates that the woman did not represent the ancient city of Babylon in Mesopotamia.
+The term “mystery” demonstrated that the woman did not represent the ancient city of Babylon in Mesopotamia.
 Her true significance had to be unveiled.
-The angel with John did just that, stating that “she is the great city that has sovereignty over the kings of the earth,” a city linked to “seven mountains.”
-That could only refer to Rome - (Revelation 17:15-18).
+The angel did just that, stating, “She is the Great City that has sovereignty over the Kings of the Earth,” a city linked to “Seven Mountains.”
+As described in Chapter 17, she symbolizes Rome - (Revelation 17:15-18).

-The images are often bizarre, and some even portray physical impossibilities.
-A woman arrayed “with the sun” and the moon “beneath her feet,” for example, cannot be literally true.
+The images are often bizarre.
+Some even portray physical impossibilities.
+A woman arrayed “with the sun” and the moon “beneath her feet,” for example, cannot be literal.
 A lamb does not have “seven horns” or “seven eyes.”
 Animals do not have “ten horns” or “seven heads.”
-The imagery is symbolical, not literal.
+This is symbolic rather than literal language.

-To comprehend the book’s message, it is most important to pay attention to the interpretations provided by the book itself, along with literary context, and how the book applies language from the Old Testament.
+To comprehend the Book’s message, the reader must pay attention to the interpretations provided by the text, its literary context, and how the Book of Revelation applies language from the Old Testament.
+Moreover, it very often does so in unexpected and paradoxical ways.

 POPULAR POSTS